 - 12 ounces macaroni noodles 12-16 ounces of pasta, this will depend on the brand you use, both options work.

 - 2 cups whole milk

-- 1 tsp salt plus extra for roasting
+- 1 tsp salt to taste, plus extra for roasting

 - 2 cups shredded cheddar cheese

 - 1/4 cup grated parmesan cheese (optional)

 Roast the Butternut Squash and Cook the Pasta: